 - Decision making is quick and clear.
 Decisions are made according to a leadership hierarchy.
 The XT software encodes decisions that follow the above principles: people who disagree are welcome to use different software, or patch ours.
 We do not consider writing principled software to be centralizing and do not refuse to select reasonable defaults.

 - The Bitcoin XT community is friendly, pragmatic, cares about app developers and considers the user experience in everything we do.
 We value professionalism in technical approach and communication.
-We run a moderated mailing list and do not tolerate troublemakers.

 Block size hard fork